 Next, I created an LSOA clustering model.
-I tried to clusterize the LSOA regarding crime level and type.
-In Dataiku DSS, you can set and assess different algorithms in order to ensure the best performing one; I selected a KMeans with the best silhouette score.
+I tried to cluster the LSOA regarding crime level and type.
+In Dataiku, you can set and assess different algorithms in order to ensure the best performing one; I selected a K-Means with the best silhouette score.

-I created three predictive models with the visual-guided machine learning of DSS.
+I created three predictive models with the visual-guided machine learning of Dataiku.

-Here are the results for the crime prediction at the LSOA level for each month - contact me if you want the other models!
+Here are the results for the crime prediction at the LSOA level for each month, please feel free to contact me if you want the other models!
 Regarding the key metric R2, I decided to not tweak the parameters or re-engineer the features with a custom code.